Sarangvira/Data-Warehousing-with-AWS-Redshift/README.md

 ## Files
-create_tables.py is the python script that drops all tables and create all tables (including staging tables) sql_queries.py is the python file containing all SQL queries.
+create_tables.py is the python script that drops all tables and create all tables (including staging tables)

+sql_queries.py is the python file containing all SQL queries.
 It is called by create_tables.py and etl.py

+etl.py is the python script that loads data into staging tables, then load data into fact and dimension tables from staging tables